ruby-amqp/rubybunny.info/articles/queues.md

     ACCESS_REFUSED - queue name 'amq.queue' contains reserved prefix 'amq.*'

 This error results in the channel that was used for the declaration being forcibly closed by RabbitMQ.
-If the program subsequently tries to communicate with RabbitMQ using the same channel then Bunny will raise a `Bunny::ChannelAlreadyClosed` error.
-In order to continue communications in the same program after such an error, a different channel would have to be used.
+If the program subsequently tries to communicate with RabbitMQ using the same channel without re-opening it then Bunny will raise a `Bunny::ChannelAlreadyClosed` error.

 ### Queue Re-Declaration With Different Attributes